Farm inputs and materials

 In general, synthetic materials are not allowed for use in organic, unless they’re on the National List.

-The Organic Materials Review Institute (OMRI) and the Washington State Department of Agriculture (WSDA) offer the best searchable lists for approved-for-use materials.
+The Organic Materials Review Institute (OMRI) offers the best searchable list for approved-for-use materials.
 We’ve outlined the process for finding, adding and documenting materials to use on your farm.
 But we always recommend checking with us prior to using any questionable material during your transition process.

 Organic farmers are required to manage soil fertility and crop nutrients in a way that maintains or improves soil organic matter content.

 Approved methods include, but are not limited to, crop rotations, cover crops, and the incorporation of plant and animal materials into soil.
 All fertilizers and soil amendments must be included in your Organic System Plan and approved by OTCO.

 How do I know if I can use a fertilizer?

 When asking, “Can I use this fertilizer or material?,” focus on the product’s composition.
 You must follow the same guidelines for materials, observing all approved product restrictions and prohibitions per the National List.